By Tim Kitz

 But now they are conscious, free actors.
 They are hackers – again, just in a godlike way.

-One some level, the Matrix is simply the internet.
+On some level, the Matrix is simply the internet.
 And the movie gives us Hollywood’s most beautiful and glamorous vision of what internet hacking could be – the hacker as a stylish, rebellious action hero, triumphing over the Agents, soul-less and standardized digital police. (“You all look the same to me,” Morpheus derisively tells Agent Smith, confessing he can’t even tell them apart.)

 At the time, who could blame the Wachowskis for this glamorization of the internet connection?
-(One of the charming anachronisms of the movie is the way it fetishizes phones and phone lines as the route in and out of the Matrix, which now reads as a tribute to the way we were all using dial up to connect to the internet at the time.)
+(One of the charming anachronisms of the movie is the way it fetishizes phones and phone lines as the route in and out of the Matrix, which now reads as a charmingly old-fashioned tribute to the way we were all using dial up to connect to the internet at the time.)

 See, by the late ’90s, everyone knew the internet was magic.